 2025–2026 Update: ACI forecasts US$76 billion in global non-aeronautical revenues for 2025 (37% of all airport income).
 The airport concession management market has grown with expanding opportunities in food and beverage, retail, and premium services.
 Premium lounges operated by third-party brands (Capital One, Amex, Plaza Premium) are now present at 18 of 31 large-hub U.S. airports as of 2025 (ACI-NA lounge survey).
-The global airport food and beverage market grew by 7% in 2024 per ACI World data, as airports expanded passenger experience offerings.
+The global airport food and beverage market grew by 7% in 2024 per ACI World data, as airports expanded F&B and lounge concession programs.
 Peer-to-peer car sharing (Turo) has emerged as a new competitive dynamic, with formal agreements established at airports including STL, TUS, and regulated operations at HNL.

 A. Introduction

 Non-aeronautical revenue encompasses all revenue not derived from airline rates and charges.
 This category represents 35–45% of total operating revenue at hub airports in North America and Europe, with percentages varying by region and reaching approximately 37% of total airport income globally (ACI forecasts, 2025).
-Maximizing non-aeronautical revenue supports airport financial self-sustainability and reduces reliance on airline fees, which face pricing constraints due to competitive pressures and airline negotiations.
+Maximizing non-aeronautical revenue supports airport ability to cover operating and capital costs independently and reduces reliance on airline fees, which face pricing constraints due to competitive pressures and airline negotiations.

 Non-aeronautical revenue affects airport ratemaking methodology.
 Under the residual method, non-aeronautical revenue is credited against airline costs, directly lowering airline rates.
 Under the compensatory approach, airports retain non-aeronautical revenue while airline rates recover only their allocated costs.
-In either case, maximizing non-aeronautical revenue improves the airport's overall financial position and enables funding of capital projects and competitive positioning.
+Under compensatory approaches, maximizing non-aeronautical revenue directly improves the airport's financial position and enables funding of capital projects.
+Under residual approaches, it reduces airline rate burden.
+In both cases, it reduces reliance on airline rate increases.

 B. Traditional Non-Aeronautical Revenue Sources